-How Long Does It Take To Get A Tattoo?
+How Long Do Tattoos Take To Complete?

-Your elbow, for instance, can be a bit of a challenge, given how much the skin moves when flexing, how the bone at your joint prevents it from smoothing out into a flat surface, and how difficult it might be to hold it in a particular position for very long.
+Your elbow, for instance, can be a bit of a challenge, given how much the skin moves when flexing, how the bone at your joint prevents it from smoothing out into a flat surface, and how difficult it might be to hold it in a particular position for a very long time.

 Your comfort also comes into play.
-Sitting or reclining in a chair for an extended period of time might not be so bad, but hunching forward while your tattoo artist inks your back might be something you can only put up with for a couple of hours at a time.
+Sitting or reclining in a chair for an extended period of time might not be so bad, but hunching forward while your tattoo professional inks your back might be something you can only put up with for a couple of hours at a time.